14.3.10

 The Iron Rail hosts a community library in its building on Marigny Street

-This out of the way community library, art center, music center, and volunteer bookstore in the Marigny is a really cool place.
-People come and go talking about music, and Michelangelo.
-In a studio in the back of this World II era warehouse, guys practice experimental music.
+This out-of-the-way community library, art center, music center, and volunteer bookstore in the Marigny is a really cool place.
+People come and go talking about music and Michelangelo.
+In a studio in the back of this World II-era warehouse, guys practice experimental music.

 If you have a paper to write for college in a humanities course, you have pretty much everything here.
 I found an Iris Murdoch book I've been wanting to read.
 Also, I lost my original Of Grammatology and they have that too.
 Items in the collection are organized by subject and author.
 The library is a browsing collection so don't expect a card catalog.